-Government-wide Financial Statements - All long-term debt to be repaid from governmental resources is reported as liabilities in the government-wide statements.
-The long-term debt consists of general obligation bonds.
+Government-Wide Financial Statements - All long-term debt to be repaid from governmental resources is reported as liabilities in the government-wide statements.
+The District has no long-term debt at December 31, 2024.

 Fund Financial Statements - Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
 The debt proceeds are reported as other financing sources and payments of principle and interest reported as expenditures.